ENSYSTRA/EU-SES/README.md

 example.ds = example.ds.drop(techs_removed,dim='tech')

 # The areas dataset and the preferred regionalisation method is used to build the regions dataset.
-# The supported regionalisation methods include using national (poli_regions) and administrative boundaries (poli_regions_nuts1).
+# The supported regionalisation methods include using national (nuts0) and administrative boundaries (nuts1).
 It also possible to define the regions using the max-p regions method (max_p_regions).
 # In this example the national boundaries method is selected.
+# Before the dataset is loaded
+example.ds.load()
 example.create_regions('nuts0')

 # Build a power and heat optimisation calliope model with a limitation on CO2 emission.